phipier/Treechecker-server/README.md

 # Installation on your hosting server <a name="installation2"></a>
 ## Requirements <a name="requirements"></a>

-The project has been developed and tested on a machine with the following software:
+The project has been developed using:
 * Apache HTTP Server 2.4.2
 * Python 3.6
 * Python3-pip 8.1.1